markocupic/gallery-creator-bundle/README.md

  #....
 ```

 ## "gc_generateFrontendTemplate"-Hook
-The "gc_generateFrontendTemplate" hook can be used to adapt the frontend output.
+Use the "gc_generateFrontendTemplate" hook to adapt the frontend output.
- The "gc_generateFrontendTemplate" hook is executed before the Gallery Creator frontend template
+The "gc_generateFrontendTemplate" hook is triggered before the gallery creator front end template is parsed.
- is ready to be parsed.
-This hook requires the content element model the current album object in the detail view.
+ It passes the content element object, the template object and the album object.
- There is no return value expected.
+ The "gc_generateFrontendTemplate" hook expects no return value.

 ```php
 <?php